jenkinsci/subversion-plugin/docs/kerberos-auth.md

 - For Java 8 the JCE must be enabled - details below.
 For newer releases this is not necessary.
 - For tests a native Subversion client is recommended.

-# Configure the JRE with Java Cryptography Extension (JCE)
+# Enable Java Cryptography Extension (JCE)

 Oracles Java 8 and older runtimes does not include encryption algorithms required by Kerberos due to U.S. export regulations.
 You must [download](https://www.oracle.com/technetwork/java/javase/downloads/jce-all-download-5170447.html) the JCE extension and install it.
 Follow the instructions in the package which are the same for Linux and Windows.

-The same limitation applies to the JRE/JDK from IBM and the Open JDK, downloads are available.
+The same limitation applies to the Java distributions from IBM and the Open JDK, downloads are available.

 # Server certificates